-- Confidential - Internal Use Only Policy # PM Version No: File Ref: Page 1 of 28 Date: 11/2023 File name: Review date: Owner: Group Manager - Infrastructure
+- Confidential - Internal Use Only Policy # PM Version No: File Ref: 12/8390 Page 1 of 28 Date: 11/2023 Adopted: 30 October 2024 Review date: 2029 Owner: Group Manager - Infrastructure

 1.0 Where are we now?

 - The Tararua district sent nearly 6,000 tonnes of waste to landfill last year 311 kg per person living in Tararua - Nearly half of this was made up equally of timber and food/garden waste two materials that shouldn't go to landfill.
 Most of these materials could instead be used for a range of other useful purposes - Overall half of the waste we send to landfill could have been recycled, composted, or reused in some way - Most of the waste comes from households either rubbish collected at the kerbside, or taken to one of the transfer stations - Nearly half of the rubbish collected at the kerbside is food or garden waste